petertseng/adventofcode-rb-2019/README.md

 Favourite problems:

 * Day 10 (Monitoring Station): Interesting novel problem I hadn't seen before, and fun to think about asteroids being destroyed.
 Interesting educational value as well (reminder that atan2 exists).
+* Day 13 (Breakout): The first of the days where we saw some "creative" solutions since we have full control of the computer the Intcode program is running on.
+Some participants extended their paddle, some added walls at the bottom, some modified the code so that the bottom allows the ball to bounce, etc.

 Interesting approaches: